CFD for clean air. 3 ways to fight contamination in public buildings, transportation and production facilities

 The results from the CFD simulations will be used in guiding improved procedures and sampling strategies for bioaerosol detection and surface decontamination.
 This helps the US Air Force make critical decisions regarding transport of infectious patients.

-HOLT Architects/ME Engineering – Creating safer office spaces during COVID-19 with CFD
+HOLT Architects/ME Engineering – Creating safer office spaces with CFD

-HOLT Architects, in association with M/E Engineering, recently published some interesting results on their strategies for reducing airborne transmission.
+HOLT Architects, in association with M/E Engineering, published some interesting results on their strategies for reducing airborne transmission of viruses.
 M/E Engineering are well known for their expertise in CFD modeling.
 Using Simcenter STAR-CCM+, they have helped HOLT architects study droplet transmission in their Ithaca, NY office.
-This study and the redesign of the ventilation system is helping employees return safely to the office.
+This study and the redesign of the ventilation system is helping employees work safely in the office.

 What if an infected patient coughs?
 What if the HVAC system is changed?
 What if a window could be open?
 Where to face sterilization/disinfection devices?
 Just some of the questions that CFD can answer here.